finos/FDC3/docs/api/spec.md

   - [`open`](ref/DesktopAgent#open-deprecated) (deprecated version that addresses apps via `name` field)
   - [`raiseIntent`](ref/DesktopAgent#raiseintent-deprecated) (deprecated version that addresses apps via `name` field)
   - [`raiseIntentForContext`](ref/DesktopAgent#raiseintentforcontext-deprecated) (deprecated version that addresses apps via `name` field)
-- Allow up to 90 seconds, by default, for an application, launched via [`fdc3.open`](../api/ref/DesktopAgent#open), to add a context listener via the [`fdc3.addContextListener`](../api/ref/DesktopAgent#addcontextlistener) API call, so that it can deliver context to it.
-- Allow, by default, up to a 90 second timeout for an application, launched via [`fdc3.open`](../api/ref/DesktopAgent#open), [`fdc3.raiseIntent`](../api/ref/DesktopAgent#raiseintent) or [`fdc3.raiseIntentForContext`](../api/ref/DesktopAgent#raiseintentforcontext), to add any any context listener (via [`fdc3.addContextListener`](../api/ref/DesktopAgent#addcontextlistener)) or intent listener (via [`fdc3.addIntentListener`](../api/ref/DesktopAgent#addintentlistener)) necessary to deliver context or intent and context to it on launch.
-- Support configuration (for example as part of a `hostManifest` entry in an appD record) to extend the default timeouts for adding intent and context listeners for individual applications beyond 90 seconds.

 For more details on FDC3 Standards compliance (including the versioning, deprecation and experimental features policies) please see the [FDC3 Compliance page](../fdc3-compliance).